 On the appointed date, we performed the stone cleaning process.
 We began by making sure the surface was completely clean.
 For this task, we used our exclusive stone-safe cleaning solution and a high-speed scrubber.
 Our product won't cause any damage to the stone because it doesn't leave any residue.
-Additionally, our cleaner has an enhanced formula that can help inhibit the growth of bacteria and fungi for up to a week after application.
+Additionally, our cleaner has an enhanced formula that can help inhibit the growth of bacteria and fungi for an extended period of time after application.
 After that, we removed the soap scum stains with a hard water stain remover.
 Once the stains were gone, we restored the grout with our professional tools and successfully fixed the problems.
 We followed with the sealing process.

 We sealed the grout lines with our state-of-the-art ColorSeal.
 This superior sealant wards off damages from dirt, grime, and all other damaging external agents.
 It prevents water and other liquids from seeping into the grout and causing deterioration.
 Moreover, it comes in a variety of colors, allowing the owner to match the tiles with the grout.
 ColorSeal enhances the surface with a brand-new look and reduces deterioration from daily wear and tear.
 When we finished the process, the shower looked beautiful.

 We invited our client to see the results.
 The owner loved the renewed appearance of her shower and she was beyond happy when she saw the stains were gone.
 She couldn't believe the amazing restoration we achieved fast and efficiently.
 After thanking us, she said the quality of our work was impressive and she would certainly recommend our service to everyone she knows.